bomatson/accountable/_posts/howard/2018-05-07-howard-goals-week-commencing-07-may-2018.md

 1. Distribute podcast episode 12 to 5 people in festival business, and other episodes to 5 other people across a few industries (Leap 3)

+50% success - 2nd part of this happening this week

 2. Complete draft of masterclass and module 1 of AMP program (Leap 1)

+90% - looking good

 3. Complete and deliver ‘Biases’ talk at event, self-grade it as 80%+ quality, get 2 people’s contact info re. new biz (Leap 3)

+80% - completed, 7/10 rating, bit low on the BD front though